ofallonlabs/saeedmirshekari/_src/blog/a-researcher-transitioning-from-academia-to-become-a-data-scientist-do-this.md

 ---
 <!--StartFragment-->

-[Data science](https://saeedmirshekari.com/blog/2022-05-14-the-talent-gap-in-data-science-today-and-tomorrow/) is full of untapped potential and opportunities.
+[Data science arena](https://saeedmirshekari.com/blog/2022-05-14-the-talent-gap-in-data-science-today-and-tomorrow/) is full of untapped potential and opportunities.
 It isn’t uncommon for professionals from academia to transition to the data science industry.
 So, if you are an individual working as a lecturer or researcher in quantitative fields such as physics and engineering or data science degree programs and are interested in data science, you need professional guidance.

 If you have questions like: